 Conclusion and recommendation:

-We conclude that the Mutual Accountability Roundtable as originally described is more of a transparency exercise where best practices may be shared.
-While this exercise is viable, we do not recommend it for formal implementation.

-SO and AC chairs have a standing email list and may convene calls and meetings at any time.
-That creates an appropriate forum for sharing of experiences and best practices to their respective stakeholders.
+The Mutual Accountability Roundtable as originally described is more of a transparency exercise where experiences and [good practices] may be shared.
+We note that SO and AC chairs have a standing email list and may convene calls and meetings at any time.
+That creates an appropriate forum for sharing of experiences and [good practices].

-Noting significant interest among CCWG participants in having a regular discussion of SO/AC accountability, we suggest that ICANN meeting planning staff take these steps prior to each Annual General Meeting (AGM):

-ICANN staff should ask the chairs of all SO/ACs whether they want to hold an Accountability Roundtable to discuss SO/AC accountability with respect to activities within ICANN’s scope.

-If a majority of SO/AC chairs agree to hold an Accountability Roundtable, ICANN staff would schedule a 90-minute public session at the next AGM, open to all SO/AC/Group chairs, and joined by ICANN CEO and Board Chair.
-The ICANN board chair would designate a moderator for the session.
+Noting that a small minority of CCWG participants prefers a formal public discussion, the CCWG consensus view is not to recommend the Mutual Accountability Roundtable for formal implementation.

 Track 3.
 Assess whether the Independent Review Process (IRP) should be applied to SO & AC activities.